Manchester United should build around Marcus Rashford, says Andy Cole

 England international Rashford marked Ole Gunnar Solskjaer's permanent appointment as United manager with a goal in Saturday's 2-1 victory over Watford.

-The strike continued Rashford's renaissance since Solskjaer took charge at Old Trafford, and Cole believes future United teams have to be built around the 20-year-old.
+The strike continued Rashford's renaissance since Solskjaer took charge at Old Trafford, and Cole believes future United teams have to be built around the 21-year-old.

 "Rashford has got all of the ability in the world but you could tell his confidence was waning under the previous manager, it was getting lower and lower," he told Monday Night Football.